Rtasseff/inovaGMWF/README.md

 Soon to add:
 Reading VCF, collection of QC measures, handling of transcript data, running pairwise on VCF.

+####custWF.py
+Truthfully, this is a bit of a workaround.
+We are using this file to house small workflows, or procedures, as methods that we do not wish to incorporate with genWF.
+This could be because they are prototypes, they are run in parallel, perhaps on different servers, or too much time would be required to merge into genWF.

+While it is a bit sloppy, and the whole structure of this code may need to be revisited, this allows us to move forward with important, yet small analysis tasks without spending resources on redesigning the current code.

 To Dos
 ---------------------
 Will improve the documentation in this file soon.